sfbitcoindevs/sfbitcoindevs/content/socratic-31.md

 - Socratic Seminars are held under the [Chatham House Rule](https://www.chathamhouse.org/about-us/chatham-house-rule): share the information you receive, but do not reveal the identity of who said it.
 - For the privacy of other attendees, please refrain from taking photographs of other people without their permission.
 - Socratic seminars are best when the moderator can let the conversation flow, so try to keep things concrete and focused.
-- The reading list covers August 26th to September 26th.
+- The reading list covers September 26th to October 30th.

 Topics
 ------